Rowland Mason Ordish

 Rowland Mason Ordish (11 April 1824 – 1886) was an English engineer.
 He is most noted for his design of the Winter Garden, Dublin (1865), for his detailed work on the single-span roof of London's St Pancras railway station, undertaken with William Henry Barlow (1868) and the Albert Bridge, a crossing of the River Thames in London, completed in 1873.

 Biography

 Born in Melbourne, Derbyshire, Ordish was the son of a land agent and surveyor.
-He worked with Charles (later Sir Charles) Fox, who was responsible for the construction of Joseph Paxton's Crystal Palace in Hyde Park, London, in 1851.
+He worked with Charles Fox, who was responsible for the construction of Joseph Paxton's Crystal Palace in Hyde Park, London, in 1851.
 He subsequently supervised its re-erection in Sydenham, south London.